Mirror Protocol

 Mining

-MIR is not a mineable cryptocurrency, but minting and staking options are available.
-MIR tokens have a limited supply capped at 370,575,000 coins at maximum.
+MIR is not a mineable cryptocurrency, though minting and staking are supported.
+Its supply is capped at a maximum of 370,575,000 coins.

 Mirror Protocol Markets